spotDL/spotdlRedesign/docs/docs/supplementary-docs.md

 The last two types of documentation is what we shall call "supplementary documentation".
 Why do we need them?
 Because ***understanding good code is harder than writing good code*** any day.
-Ever faced a situation where you're reading through a function for the 100th time but can't understand what the heck is happening? or you've somehow figured out how each function works and what each class does but just can't seem to piece together how everything fits together because things "just don't seem to make any sense" and your wondering "how is this even related to that"?
-I've been there often & that's what supplementary docs help out with - they outline a broad overview of how things work so you have an idea of *whats supposed to be happening* making it a million times easier to figure out *what is actually happening*.
+Ever faced a situation where you're reading through a function for the 100th time but can't understand what the heck is happening?
+Or, you've somehow figured out how each function works and what each class does but just can't seem to piece together how everything fits together because things "just don't seem to make any sense" and your wondering "how is this even related to that"?
+I've been there often & that's what supplementary docs help out with - they outline a broad overview of how things work so you have an idea of *whats supposed to be happening*, making it a million times easier to figure out *what is actually happening*.

 ## What do they contain?<a name="what-do-they-contain"></a>